EDUCATION IS A LIFELONG PURSUIT

 Stipend:

-All students who are accepted and participate in the STEM program will receive a $500 stipend and, if needed, a Metro TAP card for bus transportation.
+All students who are accepted and participate in the STEM program will receive a $500 stipend and, if needed, transportation support.

 Join us as we explore new and uncharted solutions to some of healthcare's biggest challenges, such as heart disease and Alzheimer's disease, and learn how science, technology, engineering and mathematics (STEM) play a role in biomedical research.